-Introduce the topic of "freedom of religion" - ask students, in pairs, to write down their own definition of how they would explain this concept.
+Introduce the topic of freedom of religion - ask students to write down their own definition of what they think this might mean.
 Ask students to feedback.

-You might want to use the statement below from Article 18 of the Universal Declaration of Human Rights to give a comprehensive definition.
+You might want to use the below statement from the Universal Declaration of Human Rights to give a comprehensive definition.